• Duration:11 Nights 12 Days

 Highlights of Everest Panorama Trekking

-• time efficient way to observe the well known Everest Region
+• Efficient way to witness the well known Everest Region

-• fantastic mountain scenery and 1500 meters less altitude than Classic EBC trek
+• Marvelous mountain scenery and 1500 meters less altitude than Classic EBC trek

 Itinerary